 Baskets of glorious color along a front porch or on your patio are more than just decoration.
 They imply welcome, hospitality and a chance to celebrate the beauty of nature.
-A thoughtful plan and some simple steps will keep these baskets beautiful!
+A thoughtful plan and some simple steps will keep these baskets beautiful.

-Providing for plant nutrition is an important consideration.
+Providing plant nutrition is another important consideration.
 The high temperatures of the summer can be hard on blooming plants.
-An established routine of fertilizing help these plants through the heat with plenty of color.
+An established routine of fertilizing will help these plants survive the heat with plenty of color.
 There are many good fertilizers.
-Look for one that has a higher "middle number" on the package such as 15- 30 -10.
+Look for one that has a higher middle number on the package such as 15- 30 -10.

 Do you have a question?
 Try Ask an Expert!

-Updated Friday, February 07, 2014
+Updated Friday, April 04, 2014